A Minimalist’s Guide to Mindful Consumption

 And this is where you come in.
 Think about your spending.
 I used a little trick, back before my year of buying nothing, where I’d write down what I wanted to buy in a notebook.
 Previously I’d just purchase it, and add it to my ever-growing collection of ‘stuff’.
 Using my notebook, I’d give myself 21 days and if I still wanted to buy the item, I’d allow myself to go back and make the purchase.
 But guess what?
 I never bought anything from the book.
 I never went back.
 Once I’d allowed myself the freedom to spend that money, the thrill had disappeared, the moment had passed.
 I no longer wanted the item, no matter what it was.
 I wasn’t mindlessly pulling items from the shelves and swiping my debit card through the tills.
 I was consciously making a decision.
 I was mindful of my spending, mindful of my purchase habits.

 Once you become more mindful of what you buy, it’s easier to become mindful of why you buy.
 It’s deep.
-It takes a lot of thinking.
+Mindful consumption tends to take a lot of thinking.
 In my own case, over time I realised I bought physical items to project an image.
 I bought ‘stuff’ to fill up a void, to try and give myself some form of identity.
 I was artistic, creative but told to make other choices in the subjects I studied, to get a good job in the real world, to study a real subject.
 So looking back, I used consumerism as a way to show the world, and myself, I was doing well.
 I had a ‘good job’.
 I had money.
 I had loads of stuff.
 It was the right path to follow.
 But once all that was taken away, I was lost.
 I was nobody.
 Conflicted , torn between what the conventional way is, and the guidance of my heart.
 It took time to realise I didn’t have to follow the norm.
 I was here all along.
 It took time to realise what makes me truly happy isn’t purchasing more and more.
 It’s living.
 Experience.
 Writing.
 Music.
 All the things I can’t put a price on, because the price is free.

 You can buy new jeans…if you need them.
 The distinction between want and need is becoming blurred in our 24/7, hyper-consumerist society.
 We feel we need items because that’s what advertisers want us to feel.
 We need a good car and a big house because that’s what our society deems as successful.
 We don’t talk about the crippling debt we’ve entered into to be able to afford those items.
 All that matters is on the outside, we look like we’ve got it all.